There are over 150 varieties of basil in the world.

 Harvest on demand, but do not harvest more than one-third of the plant at a time.

 Holy basil and sweet basil have similar macronutrient profiles.
 Yet their micronutrient profiles vary.
 Holy basil contains high levels of vitamins A and C, while regular basil does not.

 There are six main varieties of holy basil: Vana Tulsi, Rama Tulsi, Krishna Tulsi, Amrita Tulsi, Kapoor Tulsi, and Temperate Tulsi.
 They vary in appearance, chemical concentration, and flavor.

-- Rama Tulsi, Ocimum Sanctum, is a tropical, perennial variety of holy basil.
+- Rama Tulsi, Ocimum Sanctum, is a tropical perennial variety of holy basil.
 Its distinguishing characteristic is the purple stems.
-It is mostly grown in India.

 - Amrita Tulsi.
-It also belongs to the Ocimum Sanctum species and grows in Southern India.
-It is bushy and the leaves turn reddish when almost mature.
+It also belongs to the Ocimum Sanctum species, and it grows in Southern India.
+It is bushy, and the leaves turn reddish when almost mature.

-While holy basil and sweet basil have some similarities, they also vary in certain aspects.
-Visually, you can identify holy basil by its light green leaves that have tooth-like edges and a hairy texture.
-On the other hand, sweet basil has smooth, curly, and dark green leaves.
+You can identify holy basil by its light green leaves that have tooth-like edges and a hairy texture.
+On the other hand, sweet basil has smooth, curly, dark green leaves.